cs231n/cs231n.github.io/assignments/2017/assignment1.md

 - get a basic understanding of performance improvements from using **higher-level representations** than raw pixels (e.g. color histograms, Histogram of Gradient (HOG) features)

 ## Setup
-You can work on the assignment in one of two ways: locally on your own machine, or on a virtual machine through Terminal.com.
+You can work on the assignment in one of two ways: locally on your own machine, or on a virtual machine on Google Cloud.

-### Working in the cloud on Terminal
+### Working in the cloud on Google Cloud (Recommended)

-Terminal has created a separate subdomain to serve our class, [www.stanfordterminalcloud.com](https://www.stanfordterminalcloud.com).
-Register your account there.
-The Assignment 1 snapshot can then be found [here](https://www.stanfordterminalcloud.com/snapshot/49f5a1ea15dc424aec19155b3398784d57c55045435315ce4f8b96b62819ef65).
-If you're registered in the class you can contact the TA (see Piazza for more information) to request Terminal credits for use on the assignment.
-Once you boot up the snapshot everything will be installed for you, and you'll be ready to start on your assignment right away.
-We've written a small tutorial on Terminal [here](/terminal-tutorial).
+As part of this course, you can use Google Cloud for your assignments.
+We recommend this route for anyone who is having trouble with installation set-up, or if you would like to use better CPU/GPU resources than you may have locally.
+Please see the set-up tutorial [here](http://cs231n.github.io/gce-tutorial/) for more details. :)

+**Note:** after following the instructions, you can skip the **Working locally** and go straight to **Download data** below.

 ### Working locally
-Get the code as a zip file [here](http://cs231n.stanford.edu/assignments/2016/winter1516_assignment1.zip).
+Get the code as a zip file [here](http://cs231n.stanford.edu/assignments/2017/spring1617_assignment1.zip).
 As for the dependencies:

-**[Option 1] Use Anaconda:**
-The preferred approach for installing all the assignment dependencies is to use [Anaconda](https://www.continuum.io/downloads), which is a Python distribution that includes many of the most popular Python packages for science, math, engineering and data analysis.
-Once you install it you can skip all mentions of requirements and you're ready to go directly to working on the assignment.

-**[Option 2] Manual install, virtual environment:**
+**Virtual environment:**
-If you'd like to (instead of Anaconda) go with a more manual and risky installation route you will likely want to create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for the project.
+If you decide to work locally, we recommend using [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for the project.
 If you choose not to use a virtual environment, it is up to you to make sure that all dependencies for the code are installed globally on your machine.
 To set up a virtual environment, run the following:

 ```bash
 cd assignment1